alvinlao/charm/README.md

-CHARM 2014
+Tether 2014
+===

+It’s a four player game, with two teams.
+The players are each controlling an astronaut in space.
+The two players on each team are tethered together.
+They must use the tether to slingshot objects on the board at the other team and try to destroy their tether.

-chngr - Raymond Cheng
+- chngr - Raymond Cheng
 - Gomer3261
-luckytoilet - Bai Li
+- luckytoilet - Bai Li
-Kevin Pan
+- Kevin Pan
+- Alvin Lao